w3f/polkadot-wiki/docs/learn/learn-opengov.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
 It is important to understand the roots of [Governance v1](./learn-governance.md) to better understand the direction of OpenGov.

+The following content is focused on what the new OpenGov version brings to the governance on
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and on the main differences with previous governance versions.
+We recommend to learn about [Governance v1](./learn-governance.md) to better understand the direction of OpenGov.

 ## Mechanism